theskumar/til/til.md

 # Dec 2025

 - 27 Dec 2025. [how uv got so fast](https://nesbitt.io/2025/12/26/how-uv-got-so-fast.html).
 UV performance is because of design decisions while rust contributes to micro optimizations.
+- 24 Dec 2025. "[LangGraph](https://docs.langchain.com/oss/python/langgraph/overview) is an orchestration framework for building stateful multi-agent applications using LLMs.
+It provides low-level primitives such as nodes and edges, along with built-in features that give developers granular control over agent workflows, memory management and state persistence.
+This means developers can start with a simple pre-built graph and scale to complex, evolving agent architectures.
+With support for streaming, advanced context management and resilience patterns like model fallbacks and tool error handling, LangGraph enables you to build robust, production-grade agentic applications.
+Its graph-based approach ensures predictable, customizable workflows and simplifies debugging and scaling."
 - 22 Dec 2025.
 Notes from [Thoughtworks - Technology Radar vol 33](https://www.thoughtworks.com/content/dam/thoughtworks/documents/radar/2025/11/tr_technology_radar_vol_33_en.pdf)
   - text-to-sql solutions aren't working as expected
   - pnpm, langGraph, and pydantic recommended for adoption